mescanne/goledger/docs/goledger_ops.md

     This will include everything since the preceeding Jan 1st (including Jan 1st), up to the subsequent Jan 1st (excluding Jan 1st).

+  combine=type

+    Type can be yearly, quarterly, monthly, or today.
+This will floor all transaction dates according to the rule.